microsoft/Kusto-Query-Language/doc/isnotnullfunction.md

 ---
 title: isnotnull() - Azure Data Explorer
-description: This article describes isnotnull() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Learn how to use the isnotnull() function to check if the argument isn't null. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # isnotnull()

-Returns `true` if the argument is not null.
+Returns `true` if the argument isn't null.

 > **Deprecated aliases:** notnull()